Biokinesiology and Physical Therapy

 |BKN 672||Advanced Independent Study in Biokinesiology||1-4, max 8|

 |BKN 794abcdz||Doctoral Dissertation||2-2-2-2-0|

 Foreign Language RequirementThere is no foreign language requirement.

 Guidance CommitteeUpon successful completion of the screening examination the student and the major advisor will select a guidance committee for continuing course work and independent study.
 The guidance committee comprises five members: three to four full-time faculty from the Division of Biokinesiology and Physical Therapy, one whom serves as committee chair, and one or two faculty members outside the division.

 The guidance committee will recommend course work, independent study and readings in the major and cognate areas.

 Qualifying ExaminationThe Ph.D. qualifying examination is offered during the fall or spring semesters.
 The qualifying examination concentrates on the student’s ability to demonstrate knowledge in the major academic area chosen and its relation to other areas of study offered in the department.
 The qualifying examination has both written and oral components.
 A student failing any part of the examination may be allowed one additional opportunity to pass that portion at the discretion of the guidance committee, within the regulations of the Graduate School governing the repetition of qualifying examinations.

 Dissertation CommitteeAfter the qualifying examination has been passed and a dissertation topic approved, the guidance committee shall be known as the dissertation committee and may be reduced to three members upon unanimous recommendation to the dean of graduate studies.
-One of the three members must be from outside the major department.
+One of the three members must be from outside the major division.
 The chair of the dissertation committee will be the principal research advisor.